René Viénet: Career

 Among his other business achievements is his work in the medical field, where he initiated and launched emergency contraception products in Taiwan and Hong Kong.
 Clinical trials conducted at his initiative in Taiwan led to the official licensing on the island of RU486 (mifepristone).
 This medication allows the interruption of early pregnancy (IoEP) and is the medicinal alternative to surgical abortion.

 He was the co-founder and manager of a company undertaking the low-cost production in Taiwan of a generic misoprostol, (trademarked by Viénet as GyMiso), which is the necessary complement to mifepristone for medicinal IoEP.
 It was approved for use in France, then in the rest of Europe, where it created substantial cost savings for various public health systems because doctors in private practice could use it, not just hospitals, where the Cytotec brand had previously been used off-label.
 In France today, the RU486 + GyMiso IoEP regimen + two doctor visits is practically free of charge for all women, the actual cost of over two hundred euros including doctor's visits being reimbursable under the national health system.

 More recently, Viénet has been looking for partners to launch no-cost emergency contraception, based on a 10-mg micro-dose of mifepristone, which is patent-free, side-effect-free, well known, proven to be the best alternative, and in fact very cheap to produce.
 In Vietnam, for example, the public retail price of Mf10mg in pharmacies is under 50 U.S. cents per dose.
 It remains to be seen whether Viénet can succeed against the fat cats of contraception, who sell a cheaply produced ersatz version of Mifepristone (ulipristal acetate, branded as EllaOne) at a hundred times the price in Vietnam.

 In 2003, Viénet founded Éditions René Viénet, which has published several books unwelcome at regular publishing houses, among them Olivier Blanc's biography of Marie-Olympe de Gouges (eventually a successful title) and (less successful) French translations of George H. Kerr's Formosa Betrayed and Peng MingMin's Taste of Freedom, etc.

 Viénet has also made numerous contributions to the preservation of the early photographic history of China.
+In the 1980s, he came across the diaries of Prosper Giquel and got interested in the history of Foochow Arsenal.
 He contributed a huge trove of historical documents, including many rare photographs, to the ChuanZheng XueTang Museum at MaWei in the Min River estuary, downstream from FuZhou, concerning Prosper Giquel (1835–1886).
 Giquel was a French naval officer who played a key role in the early modernization of China, establishing a French and English language technical university in 1866, and an elaborate associated shipyard at Pagoda Anchorage, all paid for by Imperial China.
 The university and shipyard were destroyed in August 1884 by Admiral Courbet, acting upon orders from Jules Ferry.